“For nothing is hidden except to be made manifest, nor is anything secret, except to come to light.” Mark 4:22

 Today I’m pausing the Gospel of Mark study to ponder the verse that leads this post.
 Ponder with me.
 I hope this will be the first of many posts on our lives as good seed in God’s hands.

 I often struggle with the hidden life God has given me.
 It seems so ordinary, so small, so everyday.
-I sometimes wonder if I’m doing enough or doing the right things.
 Is my hidden life worth anything in the larger scheme?

 On a long flight recently I had a chance to watch the movie, A Hidden Life, directed by Terrence Malick.
 Two facts stood in the way of my choosing it.
 First, I didn’t know any of the actors, and second, the film was nearly 3 hours long.
 I almost passed it by, in favor of the quicker fix of most American movie fare.
 Honestly, when your flight is entering its ninth hour and you’ve already had 3 meals of airline food, you just want entertainment.

-But I watched the trailer and decided that I would give this film a chance.
-The worst that could happen was that I might change my mind part way through and have to pick another flick to pass the time.
+But I watched the trailer and decided to give this film a chance.
+The worst that could happen was I wouldn’t like it and have to pick another flick to pass the time.

 I didn’t know how much I needed this film’s message.